ChorusOne/simple-eth-wallet-gen/README.md

 -------------------------
 The `secretkey` 64 letter hex value can be used to import wallet into Metamask, as described in the [docs](https://support.metamask.io/hc/en-us/articles/360015489331-How-to-import-an-account#h_01G01W07NV7Q94M7P1EBD5BYM4)

+To be able to generate compatible wallets from mnemonics generated via Metamask or Ledger browser extension legacy algorithm without external wallets, pass `--legacy` parameter.